 The West Coast District Municipality has funded and installed an ambient air quality monitoring station located at Velddrif within the Bergrivier Municipality.
-Data collection takes place daily for the Hydrogen Sulphide (H2S) levels monitored for the region by Argos Scientific.
-Levels of this pollutant is captured in the monthly reports submitted to the West Coast District Municipality and distributed from there to the Bergrivier municipality.
 Bergrivier Municipality take part in the following two forums/ working groups:

-- West Coast Air Quality Working Group (WCAQWG).
-This working group is chaired by the WCDM Air Quality Officer and is attended by representatives of all listed activities within the area of jurisdiction of the West Coast District Municipality; - Joint Municipal Air Quality Working Group (JMAQWG).
+West Coast Air Quality Working Group (WCAQWG): West Coast Air Quality Working Group (WCAQWG).
+This working group is chaired by the WCDM Air Quality Manager and is attended by representatives of all listed activities and municipal officials within the area of jurisdiction of the West Coast District Municipality.

+Joint Municipal Air Quality Working Group (JMAQWG).
 To improve communication and cooperation between District and Local Municipal Air Quality Officers a communication platform has been established on 17 February 2015.
-A memorandum of understanding (MoU) is in place.
-The Air Quality Officer for Bergrivier Municipality was delegated and appointed on 31/07/2019.
-This is the Environmental Planning Management Officer for Bergrivier Municipality.
+A memorandum of agreement (MoA) is in place.

+The Air Quality Officer for Bergrivier Municipality was delegated and appointed on 31/07/2018.